 Per- and polyfluoroalkyl substances (PFAS) are man-made compounds that include up to 5,000 chemicals.
 PFAS are man-made compounds that have been widely used in the manufacturing of clothing, sealants and stains, furniture fabrics, Teflon™-coated products, food packaging, and other materials since the 1940s.
 They are also used in firefighting foam, carpet manufacturing and other industrial processes.

-There are currently no federal regulations that establish maximum contaminant levels for PFAS under the Safe Drinking Water Act.
 EPA developed a PFAS Strategic Roadmap in October 2021 to address the health risks and is in the process of setting maximum contaminant levels for PFAS within the scientifically rigorous framework of the Safe Drinking Water Act.

 Health Advisory Levels provide information on contaminants that may cause human health effects and are known or anticipated to be present in drinking water.
 A Health Advisory Level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure.
 Because the health effects associated with long-term exposure to a compound may be uncertain, EPA tends to set lower target levels when they issue Health Advisory Levels.
 Sometimes, the advisory is lower than what current analytical methods can detect.
 EPA also considers exposure to PFAS beyond drinking water (food, air, consumer products, etc.) when setting Health Advisory Levels.